jsheppard95/Credit_Risk_Analysis/README.md

 applicants.
 It gave 9% precision for the classification of high risk data, meaning 9% of high risk identifications were correct.
 Further, 92% recall implies that 92% of actual high risk applicants were identified as such.
-Both this and the balanced random forest classifier model perform signifcantly better than the logistic models with resampling techniques.
-In the logistic case, we do not see significant improvement between the four resampling methods, and infact we find that the cluster centroid undersampling worsens the logistic model.
-This is likely due to insufficient training data with the now undersampled low risk applicants.
+Both this and the balanced random forest classifier model perform significantly better than the logistic models with resampling techniques.
+In the logistic case, we do not see significant improvement between the four resampling methods, and in fact we find that the cluster centroid undersampling method worsens the logistic model.
+This is likely due to insufficient training data with the now fewer low risk applicants.